bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/uriel.md

 As told in the [POST HUMAN: NeX GEn booklet](../lore/booklet), the Archangels are there to assist [Selene](selene) in [YOUtopia](../lore/youtopia).
 They guide her through different realms, ensuring her journey stays balanced.

 ***

+## Website History

+Uriel used to be user 0002 in the Multidimensional Navigator 8.

+***